Maxwell portraits at Saint Ignatius College Prep continued on display until 2022!

 Dr. Philip Maxwell and his wife Jerusha were early citizens in Chicago in 1832 when Philip took a post as assistant surgeon at Fort Dearborn.
 Following the fort’s closure in 1836, he remained in the military under General Zachary Taylor in Florida until he resigned his military post and returned to Chicago in 1844 when he became city physician.
 In 1848, he joined the practice of Dr. Brockholst McVickar at Lake and Clark Streets near the popular Tremont House, where his spirited discussions became legend and he fulfilled his role as a physician and formative character in the early days of the city of Chicago.
 In 1855, after publicly declining a nomination to become Chicago’s mayor, he built a retirement home on Geneva Lake in Wisconsin and lived there until his death in 1859.
 The Maxwell’s Italianate home in Lake Geneva is recognized today as the first of Lake Geneva’s historic mansions.

-Collaboratively developed with Saint Ignatius College Prep, the formal Chicago debut of the Maxwell portraits occurred April 26, 2018 at the school, and their display is now extended to coincide with the school’s current sesquicentennial celebration concluding in June 2020.
-In Jay’s words, “… in a trip full of amazing architecture, our Tuesday tour of St. Ignatius takes the prize … St. Ignatius, one of only 5 public buildings to escape the Great Chicago Fire, was a total surprise.
+Collaboratively developed with Saint Ignatius College Prep, the formal Chicago debut of the Maxwell portraits occurred with a program and reception on April 26, 2018 at the school and their display is extended until November 1, 2022.
+In Jay’s words regarding his past Chicago visit, “… in a trip full of amazing architecture, our Tuesday tour of St. Ignatius takes the prize … St. Ignatius, one of only five public buildings to escape the Great Chicago Fire, was a total surprise.
 I have never been in an original American building of such stature.”